keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 This could be really handy if you call `pry` on a custom object that has methods especially suited to your task.

-Ruby is supremely suited for DSL's since it does not require parentheses for method calls, so calls to your custom methods _look_ like built in language commands and keywords.
+Ruby is supremely well suited for DSL's since it does not require parentheses for method calls, so calls to your custom methods _look_ like built in language commands and keywords.

 #### Suppressing Automatic Output in Filter Modes

 The filter input modes will automatically call `puts` to output the last evaulated value of your code to stdout.
 There may be times you may want to do something _else_ with the input and send nothing to stdout.
 For example, you might want to write something to a file, send to a network, etc. The simplest way to suppress output is to make nil or the empty string the final value in the expression.
 This can be accomplished simply merely by appending `; nil` or `;''` to your code.
-For example, to only output directory entries containing the letter 'e' in `-ms` (single string) mode:
+For example, to only output directory entries containing the letter 'e' in `-il` (line) mode:

 ```
 # Output only entries that contain the letter 'e':
-➜  /   ls | sort | rexe -ms "include?('e') ? self : nil"
+➜  /   ls | sort | rexe -il "include?('e') ? self : nil"

 Incompatible Software